dataforgoodfr/13_empreinte_souffrance/backend/app/scripts/README.md

 - `--download`: downloads the Parquet file before processing.
 - `--remove`: removes the Parquet file after export.
 - `--csv-export`: directly exports the filtered CSV without asking.
+- `--potential` : gets potential egg products from parquet file that are not categorized as 'en:eggs'

 Prompted interactively if not provided

 ### Examples